by Dr. C.H. Weaver M.D. updated 8/2021

 About Renal Cell Carcinoma

 Each year in the United States, more than 61,000 people are diagnosed with kidney cancer.
 The most common type of kidney cancer is RCC, which starts in the lining of very small tubes (tubules) in the kidney.
 For people with advanced or metastatic RCC (cancer that has spread to other parts of the body), targeted therapies can play an important role in treatment.
 Approximately 20% to 30% of patients with RCC will have metastases at diagnosis and as many as 40% will demonstrate metastasis after treatment for earlier stage RCC.
-With a 5-year survival rate ranging from 5-10% for patients with advanced RCC, the overall prognosis for these patients is poor.
-(2,3,4)
+With a historical 5-year survival rate ranging from 10-12% for patients with advanced RCC, the overall prognosis is poor, but newer therapies are significantly improving outcomes.2,3,

 Keytruda® (pembrolizumab) belongs to a new class of medicines called PD-1 inhibitors that help the immune system recognize and attack cancer.
 PD-1 is a protein that inhibits certain types of immune responses.
 Drugs that block PD-1 may enhance the ability of the immune system to fight cancer.
 Keytruda® works by blocking PD-1.
 This treatment strategy has previously produced impressive results in melanoma and other cancer types.1

-Inlyta is an oral targeted drug known as a small-molecule tyrosine kinase inhibitor.
+Inlyta is an oral targeted drug known as a small-molecule tyrosine kinase inhibitor (TKI).
 It works by blocking certain proteins that play a role in cancer growth.
-In the US, Inlyta is approved for the treatment of advanced renal cell carcinoma (RCC) after failure of one prior systemic therapy.
+In the US, Inlyta (axitinib) is one of several TKI's used for the treatment of advanced renal cell carcinoma.

 Keynote 0426 Trial Results

-According to a report at the ASCO20 Virtual Scientific Program KEYNOTE-426 continued to confirm Keytruda-Inlyta's benefit when compared with Sutent for treated of advanced RCC.
-(9)
+According to a report at the ASCO2020 Virtual Scientific Program KEYNOTE-426 continued to confirm Keytruda-Inlyta's benefit when compared with Sutent for the initial treatment of advanced RCC.9

-Now with a median follow-up period of 27 months the combination treatment was significantly associated with an improved 24-month overall survival rate (74% vs 66%) compared with Sutent.
+With a median follow-up period of 27 months at the time of reporting the Keytruda-Inlyta combination improved the 24-month overall survival rate to 74% compared with 66% for individuals treated with Sutent alone.

-Overall 38% of Keytruda-Inlyta treated patients survive without cancer progression compared to 27% for Sutent 2 years from treatment - the combination is significantly associated with a 29% decreased risk of cancer progression
+Overall 38% of Keytruda-Inlyta treated patients survive without cancer progression compared to 27% for Sutent 2 years from treatment - the combination decreased the risk of cancer progression or death by 29%.

 Keytrude + Inlyta when directly compared to Sutent